-Anxiety disorders are highly prevalent among children and adolescents and have far-reaching negative consequences (Essau and Gabbidon, 2013).
-A central tenet of cognitive theories of anxiety in adults is the idea that anxious individuals are inclined to excessively infer future threat/danger in their environment and to underestimate their ability to cope, and this leads to physiological arousal and behavioral avoidance, thus maintaining anxiety (Beck and Clark, 1997).
-This is supported by studies demonstrating that adults with elevated anxiety show attentional biases towards threatening stimuli (MacLeod et al., 1986; Mogg et al., 1992) and a tendency to interpret ambiguous information in a disproportionally threatening way (Amir et al., 2005; Mathews and Mackintosh, 2000).
+Anxiety disorders are highly prevalent among children and adolescents and have farreaching negative consequences (Essau & Gabbidon, 2013).
+A central tenet of cognitive theories of anxiety in adults is the idea that anxious individuals are inclined to excessively infer future threat/danger in their environment and to underestimate their ability to cope, and this leads to physiological arousal and behavioral avoidance, thus maintaining anxiety (Beck & Clark, 1997).
+This is supported by studies demonstrating that adults with elevated anxiety show attentional biases towards threatening stimuli (MacLeod, Mathews, & Tata, 1986; Mogg, Mathews, & Eysenck, 1992) and a tendency to interpret ambiguous information in a disproportionally threatening way (Amir, Beard, & Bower, 2005; Mathews & Mackintosh, 2000).
 Accordingly, Cognitive Behavior Therapy (CBT) targets these cognitive processes so that, for example, the individual is able to challenge his or her biased cognitions to think in a more benign way.
 This approach has been extended to young people with anxiety disorders, based on the assumption that the information-processing biases found in adults are also found in children and adolescents.